wing5wong/artisan-whs-static/source/_extracurricular_activities/badminton.md

   - Term 2
   - Term 3
 extracurricular_area: Sport
-cost: "$10 (WHS).  $20 (Interschool).
+cost: "Approx $10 (WHS).
+Approx $20 (Interschool).
 Separate charge for Tournaments and Exchanges.
 Shuttles are provided.
 Please bring your own racket. "
 blocks: []
 ---
 Badminton is held in Term 2 and 3, Fridays after school in the Te Wehi and Te Mana